-The feasible bound \eqref{Davies bound} allows to approximate the $p$-values of the sup-type test in a straightforward way, by adding to the tail probability of a chi-square distribution a correction term which depends on the total variation of the process.
-Such method is attractive not only because of its simplicity but also because of its speed.
-This last point is of greater importance in network models, especially when the dimension $N$ is large.
-However, the method suffers from two main drawbacks.
-First, using the $p$-value approximation of the bound from \eqref{Davies bound} leads to a conservative test, because usually the $p$-values are smaller than their bound.
-Secondly, the results of \cite{davies_1987} hold only for scalar nuisance parameters.
-This will be the case of many models discussed so far, like the STNAR model \eqref{stnar}, but more complex models may require to deal with more than one nuisance parameter.
-In addition, the Davies bound \eqref{Davies bound} is not available for the TNAR model \eqref{tnar}, since it requires differentiability of the asymptotic distribution $LM(\gamma)$ under the null hypothesis \cite[pp.~36]{davies_1987}; see also the discussion in \cite[Sec.~4]{hansen_1996}.
-For these reasons we present a second method based on a score bootstrap approximation as described in \cite{hansen_1996}.
+Such method is attractive because of its simplicity and its computational speed.
+This last point is of great importance in network models, especially when the dimension $N$ is large.
+However, the method suffers from three main drawbacks.
+First, \eqref{Davies bound} leads to a conservative test, because usually the $p$-values are smaller than their bound.
+Second, the results of \cite{davies_1987} hold only for scalar nuisance parameters.
+Though this observation applies to several models discussed so far, like the STNAR model \eqref{stnar}, more complex models may require inclusion of more than one nuisance parameter.
+Finally, \eqref{Davies bound} cannot be applied to the TNAR model \eqref{tnar}, because $LM(\gamma)$, under the null hypothesis, has to be differentiable \cite[p.~36]{davies_1987}, \cite[Sec.~4]{hansen_1996}.
+Following \cite{hansen_1996}, we develop a bootstrap method based on stochastic permutations.